 1955 - USS Forrestal (CVA 59), the first postwar super-carrier, is commissioned.
 In 1975, Forrestal is redesignated as (CV 59) until 1993 when she is decommissioned.

-1980 - USS Cochrane (DDG 21) rescues 104 Vietnamese refugees 620 miles east of Saigon.
+1980 - USS Cochrane (DDG-21) rescues 104 Vietnamese refugees 620 miles east of Saigon.